spences10/scottspence.com/posts/2021/03/01/qa-wolf-v2-getting-started/index.md

 ## Playwright

-Playwright is neat n' all, it's the main 'evergreen' browsers all on one package, so that's Chromium, Firefox and Webkit (Safari).
+Playwright is neat n' all, it's the main 'evergreen' browsers all on one package, so that's Chromium, Firefox and WebKit (Safari).

 ## Config